mlab817/faqs/src/high-value-crops-development-program/what-is-the-breakdown-of-budget-per-priority-commodity.md

 ---
  title: What is the breakdown of budget per priority commodity?

-tags: ["breakdown","budget","priority","commodity"]

  ---

-### High Value Crops Development Program
+## High Value Crops Development Program

-## What is the breakdown of budget per priority commodity?
+# What is the breakdown of budget per priority commodity?

  - Commodity % share in total budget